Surface Contamination & Defects

 Equivalent areas of control devices were also analyzed for comparison purposes.

-Mass spectral analysis and SIMS imaging (see selected images below) showed, for the failed device, the presence of aluminium and silicon oxides on and around the bond pad regions.
+Mass spectral analysis and SIMS imaging (see selected images below) showed, for the failed device, the presence of aluminum and silicon oxides on and around the bond pad regions.

 With evidence from the chemical images (in particular Al) which matched the optically observed dentritic structures around the bond pads, these species were strongly suspected to correspond to corrosion products.